Promoting your event in the libraries

 How can I promote my event in the libraries?

-The UWA libraries are visited over 2 million times each year and within the six library spaces there are several digital channels through which we can share promotional messages with library users.
+The UWA libraries are visited over 2 million times each year and within the five library spaces there are several digital channels through which we can share promotional messages with library users.
 The University Library curates content for these channels and content is accepted according to the following conditions and requirements.

 Conditions of use: